 Drugstore beetles can be found in your cupboards and food boxes.
 Their favorite hiding places are the paper shelf liners you keep in your closets, cupboards, and cabinets.

-These can easily be cleaned with warm water and bleach.
-Using your dishwasher on its high heat setting along with bleach should kill off any larvae or eggs.
+These can easily be cleaned with warm climates and water or bleach.
+Using your dishwasher on its high heat setting along with bleach should kill off any larvae or lay eggs.
 You can also replace damaged liners with new ones if you are extra cautious.

 Infested Food Disposal